alexharri/website/posts/grid-engine-performance.md

 <iframe src="https://grid.is/embed/exponential-grow-copy-LglRQ4ToRsu10ukWgl1msw" width="100%" height="448" data-document-id="2e095143-84e8-46cb-b5d2-e916825d66b3" style={{ border: "0px" }} referrerPolicy="strict-origin-when-cross-origin"></iframe>
 <script type="text/javascript" src="https://grid.is/static/embed/v1/script.js"></script>

-While this spreadsheet is small, more complex models often contain tens or hundrends of thousands of cells.
+While this spreadsheet is small, more complex models often contain tens or hundreds of thousands of cells.

 A single output cell is often the product of calculations encompassing dozens of thousands of cells.
 And the reverse: A single input cell is often used — directly or indirectly — in the majority of calculations in a spreadsheet.

 ## The cost of recalculation

-The cost of recalculation can be split into a two distinct parts:
+The cost of recalculation can be split into two distinct parts:

  1. Determining which cells to recalculate, and in which order.
  2. Recalculating cells.